 Students must meet admissions, attendance, and satisfactory academic progress requirements prior to receiving financial aid.
 All loans, grants, scholarships, and work study offers are subject to change, depending on enrollment status, other resources, participation criteria and availability of funds.
 If attending the academic year, grants, scholarships, and loans will be disbursed in two allotments during the period of time for which the student is enrolled.
-Aid is disbursed each semester during the fee payment date and thereafter.
+Aid is disbursed each semester on the date tuition and fees are due.
 Fee payment date information can be obtained at the Financial Aid Office or Business Office.
-The students' accounts will be credited and any excess aid will be disbursed by the Business Office during fee payment.
+The students' accounts will be credited, and any excess aid will be disbursed by the Business Office during this time.